 * A decked tremolo is rendered inoperable by tightening the claw, using all 5 springs, until the bridge plate can’t move.

 I’m aware that I have been very quiet on this blog since the arrival of Coronavirus in the UK.
 It’s not directly a result of the virus or the lockdown.
 I’ve been working on a few things.
 Call it a period of incubation…

 Music Outside Sheds

-When it became clear that the British government was unable to do the right thing, many national and local institutions took matters into their own hands and self-imposed lockdown.
-Music in Sheds was no different.
-Our last session was on 11th March, and we are on hiatus until the Coronavirus situation permits us to restart.
+When it became clear that the British government was unable to do the right thing, many national and Greater Manchester institutions took matters into their own hands and self-imposed lockdown.
+Stockport Music in Sheds was no different.
+Our last Heaton Moor session was on 11th March, and we are on hiatus until the Coronavirus situation permits us to restart.

 I tried half gauges last year.
 As I was brushing up on my rusty guitar playing, I went through 9s, 9.5s and settled on 10s.
 10s were strong enough to resist my iron grip, which was causing some of my chords to play out of tune.

 I put 10s on my SG too.
 Having a shorter scale, the strings are a bit easier to bend.
 I liked this so much, I recently decided to revisit the gauges on my Strat, and lowered the plain strings’ gauges a half step.
 Who knew!
 It’s worth reviewing your gauges occasionally, especially if you’re still learning.
 (And, let’s face it, when do we ever stop?)

 Under pressure to suggest a reasonably-priced birthday present, I thought, “what does a guitarist not really need, but would like?”
 I looked into Wireless, and found that it was neither complicated or expensive.
 So, a couple of weeks later, I was prancing around the house, seeing how far I could go before the sound stopped.
 (Not that far, it turns out.)